 Once a year, you should take your pet in for a check-up.
-This will include a full physical exam, and may include teeth and gum cleaning if needed.
+This will include a full physical exam, and screening bloodwork or imaging if needed.
 Our veterinarian will check the health of your pet from head to tail.
 Bring in any medical history you have: It's best to keep a journal of your pet's health throughout his or her life, including behavioral changes.
 If you have something like this, share it with our team.
 If not, let us know everything that you think will be important.
 In some circumstances, Dr. Kaufman will refer you to a specialist who has advanced expertise in areas such as ophthalmology, internal medicine or surgery.

 DNA testing comparison